Albania - Bikepacking the Backroads

 Bike Hire

-Bike hire is available through our partners in Albania for £130 for the week.
-You can add this to your booking.
+Bike hire is available through our partners in Albania for for the week.
+You can add this to your booking and we will coordinate.
 The bikes are Giant Roam 0/Rove 1 hybrid touring bikes with front suspension.
-E-bike hire is now available for £250 for the week.
+E-bike hire is now available for the week, as well!

 FAQs